 He was a man whose life was music and the music he most loved -- and he loved many kinds of music -- was traditional Irish music.

 He was an excellent player, first tin whistle player and ultimately an uilleann…Continue

-It was nine o’clock on a Sunday night when Johnny Og came to collect me, and it was raining—not one of those misty, soft rains, as is often the case on the west coast of Ireland, but one of those howling, unforgiving, relentless downpours that comes…Continue
+It was nine o’clock on a Sunday night when Johnny Og came to collect me, and it was raining—not one of those misty, soft rains, as is often the case on the west coast of Ireland, but one of those howling, unforgiving, relentless downpours that comes from no discernable direction, save for the threatening sky overhead.…Continue

 Wheels hit runway, and the Airbus lands on Irish soil, once again.The familiarity of the place is all around me.
 I make sure to go around the roundabouts on the left side and continue southeast towards Wexford and the artistic event that recently took place in that ancient city.
 The Wexford Festival is an annual event where opera singers and others get together in formal settings and fringe events to bring visual and musical…Continue